Create indexes

 LogReduce

 If you turn on LogReduce, Simple Log Service automatically clusters highly similar text logs during collection and extracts patterns from the logs.
-This can help you fully understand the logs.
+This way, you can have a comprehensive understanding of the logs.
 For more information, see LogReduce.

 Case Sensitive